 The unique process is like no other and each piece produced bares its own marks, patterns and traits.
 The kiln stands leave indelible imprints on the surface of each piece and these marks are the authentic tell-tale signs that these handmade pieces of art hale from this historical home of pottery.

 The signature green glaze contains 80% manganese, 19% silica, cobalt, 1% copper, barley flour, and a particular type of rock found in local mines a few hundred kilometres away.
 The mixture is thinned with water in a huge basin and left to mature for about a week.
 Some say it's the copper together with the clay out of the Draa river-bed which forms the characteristic green colour.
 Others say it’s the firing process that is believed to be the secret to the multi-shade green colour that is only found in Tamegroute pottery.
 Either way, the pottery is unique and unable to be replicated elsewhere.
-Interestingly, for many collectors, these pieces are popular as sculpture, rather than candle holders.

 Product description: